andreicadar/Car-Configurator-App/README.md

 # Car-Configurator-App

 Car configurator app done for the final project for the OOP course at university.
+The project was done in less than a week.

 ## About